"Brain Dance" is a wonderful book. Beautifully written and so needed.

-Brain Dance is a captivating, and touchingly candid true story.
+Brain Dance, an Amazon best-seller, is a captivating, and touchingly candid true story.
 It traces Diane’s journey through random and sometimes humorous events which shed light on how her brain kept her injury from her, the loss of focus, mobility, and sense of self, an obsession of day-trading retirement funds, and finally holistic therapies-including a retreat with Thich Nhat Hanh, acupuncture, singing and neurofeedback.

 She chronicles the gift of recovery and her incredible journey to now help people around the world and make the most of their amazing brain.
 This book is for anyone who is curious about the brain, has had even a bump on the head, or has felt totally lost in life and a need to start over.